Fleet Management Asset Management

 - unauthorized/prohibited use

-Additionally, a Metro vehicle or piece of equipment may not be modified without the written approval of OFM management.
+Additionally, a Metro vehicle or piece of equipment may not be modified without the written approval of the Office of Fleet Management.

-The responsibility for vehicle and equipment disposal was delegated by the Department of Finance to the Department of General Services by departmental memorandum of understanding dated, December 21, 2004.
-OFM will evaluate units submitted for disposal to determine condition and possible reassignment or removal from service.
+The responsibility for vehicle and equipment disposal was delegated by the Department of Finance to the Department of General Services by departmental memorandum of understanding on December 21, 2004.
+Our office will evaluate units submitted for disposal to determine condition and possible reassignment or removal from service.